 How to deliver healthcare in a more humane way

-Ron Bridgefoot, dwp’s Group Health Sector Leader talks about designing healing spaces.
+Ron Bridgefoot, dwp’s Group Health Sector Leader talks about healthcare design and creating healing spaces.

 Hospitals and health centres are not traditionally places where there is the expectation of amazing design; but dwp aims to change that.
 Ron says: “It is our ambition to improve healthcare environments.
 To bring a sense of community back to wellness, and healing back into the community.
 We design hospitals that are shaped by informed people.
 People who demand a system that partners with patients.”